 2 Corinthians 6:1-13

 1. Robert Hamerton-Kelly, Sacred Violence, pp. 177-179.
 For example: “Paul uses the two peristaseis lists (2 Cor 4:7-12; 6:4-10) in that letter to bracket the discussion of reconciliation, as if to say that reconciliation can take place only through knowledge of the mechanism of the scapegoat.” (p.
 177) [Same reference as three weeks ago.]
-Link to an excerpt of “The Church as a Structure of Agape Based on the Imitation of Christ Crucified.”
+See the wider section, “The Church as a Structure of Agape Based on the Imitation of Christ Crucified.”